Mikejmnez/Mathieu-Functions/README.md

 alt="q=is, \; \text{with}\;s>0 "> real, the system is not Hermitian and branching occurs (**citations needed here**).
 In such case, the eigenvalues are no longer **ordered** and additional work must be done to order the resulting **characteristic values** and **Fourier coefficients**.
 We follow (**Zeiner et al, 2012**) to provide such ordering.

 The advantage of the matrix system over the perturbation approach, is the well documented python libraries for determining eigenvalues and eigenvectors, that allow the fast and efficient approximation to Mathieu functions of the first kind ![ce_{n}(q, z), se_{n}(q, z)](https://render.githubusercontent.com/render/math?math=%5Ctextstyle+ce_%7Bn%7D%28q%2C+z%29%2C+se_%7Bn%7D%28q%2C+z%29).
 The greater the order of the matrix, the better the approximation to these functions.

+## References
+<a id="1">[1]</a>
+Arscott, F. M. (1964).
+Periodic differential equations: an introduction to Mathieu, Lame, and allied functions.
+International series of monographs of pure and applied mathiematics.
+Volume 66.
+Pergamon Press.

+<a id="2">[2]</a>
+Whittaker, E. T. (1903).
+A course in modern analysis.
+Cambridge University Press.